OKX

 Authentication

-To use the OKX adapter, you'll need to create API credentials in your OKX account:
+To use the OKX adapter, create API credentials in your OKX account:

 - Log into your OKX account and navigate to the API management page.